While on Leave

 If you Become Ill or Injured

 The start of the 90 days (sometimes called the elimination period) is the date of your accident, injury or medical incident and is usually the day after your last day worked.
-If you are on a regularly-scheduled school break (e.g. July/August, Christmas, or spring break, etc.) then the start of the elimination period will be the date you become totally disabled (not the day you were scheduled to return to work).
+If you are on a regularly-scheduled school break (e.g. summer break, winter holidays, spring break) then the start of the elimination period will be the date you become totally disabled (not the day you were scheduled to return to work).

 Early Intervention Program (EIP)

-During these 90 days—sometimes called the elimination period—you’re able to access EIP, which is a voluntary program offered to employees who are not totally disabled and are still able to work modified hours and duties.
+During these 90 days you’re able to access EIP, which is a voluntary program offered to employees who are not totally disabled and are still able to work modified hours and duties.
 The program is a proactive way to help injured or ill employees stay at work.
 You must be in treatment for your illness or injury to qualify for EIP and EDB.

 Why participate in EIP?